 By Stuart Kirby, Scott Keay

 June 09, 2021

-This book offers an accessible and critical account of how intelligence analysis can improve policing.
-Written by experts in police higher education from across both academic and professional practice, this book equips students with both practical knowledge and a critical understanding as to the ...
+This book explains how improvements in intelligence analysis can bene!t policing.
+Written by experts with experience in police higher education and professional practice, this accessible text provides students with both practical knowledge and a critical understanding of the subject.
+The book is ...

 By Colin Rogers